outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to problem/solution structures
     - definitions & other truth structures as symmetries

+  - add to problem-solving intents
+    - solve for relevant structures to solve a problem

   - add to predictions
     - where you say that 'activity interacting with a neuron is relevant in its functionality': https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/